In short, yes.

 The good news is that 99% of your questions are already answered in the welcome letter, the FAQ’s and in the Terms and conditions.
 So, if you have a question about our house rules or something similar, save us both time and first check if it is not answered in one of these documents.

-But our Terms and conditions are the serious side of business.
-They cover areas like safety and efficiency.
-If we are slack on the efficiency front, and allow all sorts of exceptions, we’ll create a huge chaos for ourselves and much confusion for you.
+Whilst the lessons are fun and relaxed, our Terms and conditions are the serious side of business.
+They cover safety, efficiency and other boring but necessary ponits.
+If we are slack on the efficiency front, and allow all sorts of exceptions, we’ll create chaos for ourselves and for you.
 And of course, safety is our top priority.
-So safety and efficiency are the less fun aspects of the business, but they are part-and-parcel of running a professional dog training school.
+Safety and efficiency, as boring as they are, are part-and-parcel of a well-run professional dog training school.

 There are situations where we prefer to see the problem behaviour first-hand.
 That way, nothing in the dog’s body language is lost in translation.
 There are occasions, though, when we specifically ask NOT to be showed the problem behaviour first-hand.
 This is why: